 Does the rule of 6 include children?

-However, if the first three steps of the roadmap go to plan then we could see no legal limits on social contact from 21 June 2021.
+If all steps of the roadmap continue to go to plan, we could see no legal limits on social contact from June 21.
 This would mean that the rule of six would no longer be necessary.

 Are there any exemptions where the rule of 6 does not apply to children?

-The rule of 6 only applies to 'social settings' - like meeting friends in a park.
+The rule of 6 only applies to 'social settings' - like meeting people in a restaurant.
 It does not impact things like work and education.
-This means that children won't have to worry about the rule of six when they return to school on 8 March.
+From May 17, children also won't have to wear a face covering in schools (opens in new tab).

-'Wraparound childcare' - such as breakfast clubs or after school childcare - can also return from 8 March and the rule of 6 will not apply to children in these settings either.
-It also doesn't apply to childcare bubbles.
+'Wraparound childcare' - such as breakfast clubs or after school childcare - can also now return, following the reopening of schools on March 8.
+The rule of 6 will not apply to children in these settings and it also doesn't apply to childcare bubbles either.

 From April 12 onwards, all children's activities can return and indoor parent and child groups will also be allowed (with a maximum of 15 attendees still).
 Again, children under five years of age will not count towards the attendee limit in these settings.